Congratulations on your acceptance!

 One-on-one appointments

-Make an appointment with your admissions representative to to answer questions about the program, next steps, and student life.
+Make an appointment with your admissions representative to answer questions about the program, next steps, and student life.

 Dena Snyder